USAR Logistics Specialist

 USAR Rope Rescue Technician (Level II) 8/19-8/23/2019 (0905)

 Pre-Requisite: Rope Rescue Operations (Level I)

 Rope Rescue Technician (Level II) is a course designed to train rescuers in high angle rescue/recovery.

 USAR Vehicle & Machinery Rescue Operations 7/29-8/02/2019 (0904)

-Vehicle and Machinery Rescue Technician is designed to train rescuers in vehicle and machinery extrication.
+Vehicle and Machinery Rescue Level I is a 40-hour course designed to train rescuers in light vehicle and machinery extrication.